jackc4444/tf2-comm-analysis/README.md

 `do you have a verified email on the account?`
 - String that is "Yes" or "No" corresponding to respondee's verified email status

-## Data Cleaning and Explroatory Data Analysis
+## Data Cleaning and Exploratory Data Analysis

 ### Cleaning Steps
 1. **Hours played**: Removed extreme outliers (>20,000 hours) and the entire row for those entries (since those are just people messing with the survey)